Error Hierarchy

 - Application configuration

-- Template error panel with error code, source snippet, and docs link (for Kida errors)
+- Kida template error panel with error code, source snippet, suggestion, and docs link

 Warning